OfficeDev/office-js-docs-pr/docs/design/add-in-commands.md

 ## Get started with add-in commands

-The best way to get started using add-in commands is via **samples**, see the [Office Add-in commands samples](https://github.com/OfficeDev/Office-Add-in-Commands-Samples/) on GitHub.
+The best way to get started using add-in commands is via **samples**.
+See the [Office Add-in commands samples](https://github.com/OfficeDev/Office-Add-in-Commands-Samples/) on GitHub.

 For detailed manifest rerence information, see [Define add-in commands in your manifest](http://dev.office.com/docs/add-ins/outlook/manifests/define-add-in-commands).